OpenBB-finance/OpenBB/website/content/excel/reference/regulators/sec/rss_litigation.md

+---
+title: rss_litigation
+description: Learn how to use the RSS feed to access litigation releases, including civil lawsuits brought by the Commission in federal court.
+This documentation provides details about the 'obb.regulators.sec.rss_litigation' python function, its parameters and return values, as well as the data structure used for the releases.
+keywords:
+- RSS feed
+- litigation releases
+- civil lawsuits
+- Commission
+- federal court
+- python
+- obb.regulators.sec.rss_litigation
+- provider
+- parameters
+- returns
+- data
+- published
+- title
+- summary
+- id
+- link
+---

 <!-- markdownlint-disable MD041 -->

 The RSS feed provides links to litigation releases concerning civil lawsuits brought by the Commission in federal court.